MihailoGrbic/PSIML-HW-2019/README.md

-# PSIML_HW_2019
+# PSIML Homework 2019
-My solutions for the Petnica Summer Institute of Machine Learning (PSIML) homework/qualification.
+My solutions for the Petnica Summer Institute of Machine Learning (PSIML) homework/qualification in 2019.
 Scored 1100 out of 1200.